What is Helicobacter pylori (H. pylori)?

 - Blood tests.
 These check for infection-fighting cells (antibodies) that mean you have the bacteria.

 - Stool antigen test.
-This takes a stool sample to check for the H pylori bacteria.
+This test takes a stool sample to check for the H. pylori bacteria.

 - Breath tests.
 These can check if there is any carbon after you swallow a urea pill that has carbon molecules.
 If carbon is found that means that H. pylori has made the enzyme urease.
 This enzyme makes your stomach acids less acidic.
 It weakens your stomach’s mucous lining.

 - Upper endoscopy, also called EGD (esophagogastroduodenoscopy).
 This test looks at the lining of your food pipe (esophagus), stomach, and duodenum (the first part of your small intestine).
 It uses a thin, lighted tube or endoscope.
 The tube has a camera at one end.
 The tube is put into your mouth and throat.
 Then it goes down into your esophagus, stomach, and duodenum.
 Your healthcare provider can see the inside of these organs.
 A small tissue sample (biopsy) is taken if needed.
 The tissue sample can show if you have the enzyme urease.
 It can also check the bacteria that is there.

 Treatment will depend on your symptoms, age, and general health.
 It will also depend on how severe the condition is.